-The concise barcode of an FCC is defined as the collection of non-ephemeral bars, i.e. bars corresponding to elementary FCCs with $L\neq 0$ in its decomposition.
-For FCCs induced by the VR filtration, the concise barcode agrees with the classical VR persistent homology barcode \cite[page 6]{usher2016persistent}.
-In this paper, we instead focus on the \emph{ephemeral} bars in the barcode, or equivalently, on the diagonal points in the persistence diagram.
+The concise barcode of an FCC is defined as the collection of non-ephemeral bars, i.e. bars corresponding to elementary FCCs with $L\neq 0$ in its decomposition, which agrees with the standard barcode.
+Indeed, the $k$-th persistent homology of the elementary FCC $\caE(a,a+L,k)$ is the interval persistence module associated with the interval $[a,a+L)$, for $L\in [0,\infty]$.
+In particular, $\rmH_k(\caE(a,a,k))$ is the trivial persistence module.

+In real calculations, barcodes are often computed for simplexwise filtrations first (i.e., simplices are assumed to enter the filtration one at a time), in which case all elementary FCCs correspond to intervals with positive length.
+This implies that, although not outputted, verbose barcodes are computed in many persistence algorithms.
+For VR FCCs, we made a small modification of the software Ripser introduced by Bauer (see \cite{bauer2021ripser}) to extract verbose barcodes of finite metric spaces.

 In \cite{chacholski2021invariants}, Chach{\'o}lski et al. studied invariants for tame parametrized chain complexes, which are a generalization of filtered chain complexes obtained by allowing maps between chain complexes to be non-injective.
 In the finite-dimensional case, their notions of \emph{Betti diagram} and \emph{minimal Betti diagram} for filtered chain complexes respectively boil down to the verbose barcode and concise barcodes introduced in \cite{usher2016persistent}.
-In a subsequence paper \cite{chacholski2020decomposing}, the authors introduced an algorithm for decomposing filtered chain complexes into indecomposables.

-Finally, Giunti and Landi reported \cite{giunti-landi-22} having independently explored ideas similar to the ones in our paper.
+In a subsequent paper \cite{chacholski2020decomposing}, the authors introduced an algorithm for decomposing filtered chain complexes into indecomposables.
+Giunti and Landi reported \cite{giunti-landi-22} having independently explored ideas similar to the ones in our paper.

+When a filtered chain complex arises from a simplicial filtration, its verbose barcode can also be obtained through the usual matrix reduction procedure applied to the boundary matrix of the underlying simplicial filtration.
+In this simplicial setting, in \cite{fasy2019faithful,micka2020searching,fasy2022efficient,Schenfisch2023} the authors study problems related to the reconstruction of simplicial complexes embedded in $\mathbb{R}^d$ via verbose barcodes (which they call ``augmented persistence diagrams").

 \paragraph{Overview of our results.} One drawback of the bottleneck stability result described in Theorem \ref{thm:dgh-classical} is that one asks for optimal matchings between the concise (i.e. standard) barcodes $\caB_{\Con,k}(X)$ and $\caB_{\Con,k}(Y)$ for each individual degree $k$ \emph{independently}.